9 Plants Which Give Out Oxygen Even During The Night

 While consuming the leaves of the tulsi plant has its own benefits, having the plant near you is just as beneficial.
 Tulsi leaves emit a very characteristic scent which can soothe your nerves and reduce anxiety.
 When it’s time to hit the sack after a tiring day at work, this could be just what the doctor ordered.

 While a bunch of orchids could beautify even a prison cell, there are far more benefits to keeping orchids than just aesthetics.
 While they give off plenty of oxygen at night, which makes them perfect for keeping in a bedroom, they also banish xylene (a pollutant found in paint) from the environment and leave your house feeling fresher than ever.
 If you have a brown thumb, don’t fret.
 Orchids thrive on neglect and in fact, fussing over them too much could actually kill them.
 Just make sure they have enough of sunlight and let them do the rest!

 Bring a little sunshine into your life by keeping these bright orange flowers in your room.
 While they simultaneously purify and perfume the air, gerberas also have a multitude of health benefits from curing colds to preventing cancer.
 When planting a gerbera, opt for a transplant from a nursery as these plants can be tricky to grow.

 7. Peepal Tree

-Superstitions surrounding the Peepal tree claim that the souls of the dead live among its leaves and after reading its benefits, you’ll want to too.
-Apart from being a powerful source of oxygen, the leaves of the tree are also used to manage diabetes, avoid constipation and treat asthma.
-Perhaps this was why the Buddha chose to meditate under the Peepal tree.
+Myths surrounding the peepal tree claim that the souls of the dead live among its leaves and after reading its benefits, you’ll want to too.
+Apart from being a powerful source of oxygen, the leaves of the tree are also used to manage diabetes, avoid constipation, and treat asthma.
+Perhaps this was why the Buddha chose to meditate under the peepal tree.